Christine McIntyre: Early career

-A native of Nogales, Arizona, Christine McIntyre was one of five children.
+A native of Nogales, Arizona, McIntyre was one of five children.
 A classically trained singer, McIntyre received a Bachelor of Music degree at Chicago Musical College in 1933.
 It was here that she developed her operatic soprano voice, which would be put to good use in several Three Stooges films in the 1940s.

 McIntyre began singing in feature films at RKO Pictures, and made her film debut in 1937's Swing Fever.
 She then appeared in a series of B-westerns featuring the likes of Ray Corrigan and Buck Jones.
 She appeared with dark hair in these early roles, and also appeared occasionally in "mainstream" feature films (like 1939's Blondie Takes a Vacation).
 She sang songs such as "The Blue Danube" and "Voices of Spring" in a Vienna-themed short Soundies musical film, and her performance was singled out as the best of the inaugural series.
 Her singing in this soundie may have given the Three Stooges the idea of using "Voices of Spring" in their short film Micro-Phonies.